Divergent Fluctuations from a 2D Infrared Catastrophe

-{\it Uniform plane mode and sheet-dipole mapping}---We derive the scaling of plane-averaged potential fluctuations by resolving Poisson’s equation into lateral Fourier modes, isolating the \emph{uniform plane mode} ($\mathbf{q}_\parallel=0$), and mapping it to a variance of partial sums along $z$.
+{\it Uniform plane mode and sheet-dipole mapping}---To obtain the scaling of plane-averaged potential fluctuations, we resolve Poisson's equation into lateral Fourier modes and isolate the \emph{uniform plane mode} ($\mathbf{q}_\parallel=0$).
+As shown below, this mode converts the plane-averaged potential into a cumulative integral of the polarization along $z$, producing a variance that grows with slab thickness.
 We write positions as $\mathbf{r}=(\mathbf{R},z)$ with lateral coordinate $\mathbf{R}\in\mathbb{R}^2$ and surface-normal coordinate $z$.
 The electrostatic potential $\phi$ obeys Poisson's equation,

 where $\varepsilon_0$ is the vacuum permittivity and $\rho$ the charge density.
 We resolve the potential and charge by lateral two-dimensional Fourier transforms in $\mathbf{q}$ (hereafter $\mathbf{q}\equiv\mathbf{q}_\parallel$), without assuming any particular lateral boundary condition: